I’m Allergic to Everything! | OlsonND.com

 Before we move on to the diet, I should spend a moment explaining food allergies and food intolerances:

 • Food Allergies: A food allergy generally means that your immune system is attacking the food you are eating as if it were a foreign invader.
-The body produces immunoglobulins (Ig for short) that attach to the protein in the food and then you immune system creates inflammation to try and rid itself of the foreign “invasion”.
+The body produces immunoglobulins (Ig for short) that attach to the protein in the food and then you immune system creates inflammation to try to rid itself of the foreign “invasion”.
 It is fairly easy to discover food allergies as there are a wide variety of skin and blood tests that can measure your body’s immune response (or the amount of Igs in your body).

 • Food Intolerance: Food intolerance is different.
 The classic food intolerance is lactose intolerance, where your body lacks the ability to digest the sugar in lactose.
 There are many other intolerances that are the result of different parts of the immune system being activated (other than the Igs), sensitivities to certain foods, inability to digest other foods, or a toxic reaction.